dpankros/uiuc_cs513_project/part_2/README.md

 In this project, we've primarily learned that the functionality offered by the suite of data cleaning tools introduced in this class are lacking in some areas.

 For example, OpenRefine is excellent at finding and fixing single-field IC violations, but not at doing the same with relational ICs.
 SQL is excellent at enforcing relational ICs, but it's not designed for data cleaning tasks.
 Using Python as we did to combine OpenRefine and SQL together to fill the gaps between each tools' weaknesses was powerful but not perfect.
-The result of this method is a system that can process the entire NYPL restaurants dataset, but does so relatively slowly and inefficiently.
+The result of this method is a system that can process the entire NYPL restaurants dataset, but executes relatively slowly and inefficiently.

-While using distributed data processing systems like Apache Spark, Google Cloud's BigQuery, and others are out of scope of this project, we believe such systems would allow us to process this dataset much more quickly and efficiently, and allow us to scale our processing to much larger datasets.
+While distributed data processing systems like Apache Spark, Google Cloud's BigQuery, and others are out of scope of this project, we recognize such systems would be critical for processing datasets much larger than the one we've used in this project.
+These systems would also have likely allowed us to process the NYPL restaurants dataset much more quickly and efficiently.

 Nevertheless, we believe we were successful in cleaning this restaurants dataset according to use case `U1` described in our part 1 submission, and as such it could be used to power non-mission-critical, data mining, and unsupervised learning applications.
-Also, further analysis could be done to identify superior-quality subsets of these data for use in other, more mission-critical applications.
+Further analysis could also be done to identify superior-quality subsets of these data for use in other, more mission-critical applications.

 We were also able to create a Python application that allows us to perform cleaning on _any_ similar dataset with the same format.
 As described previously, this application is easily run with a single command and allows us to reliably and deterministically reproduce our data cleaning runs.
 We believe this method is significantly more efficient and robust than running the workflow manually, step-by-step, in OpenRefine and SQL.

 ### Reflect on how work was completed.
 You should summarize the contributions of each team member here (for teams with >= 2 members).